Exponentially slow thermalization and the robustness of Hilbert space fragmentation

 The product states $\k s = \bot_{i=1}^L \k{s_i}$ with $s_i \neq s_{i+1}$ for all $i=1,\dots,L-1$ are clearly annihilated by $H_{TL}$.
 However, these are far from the only types of states in the kernel of $H_{TL}$.
 Frozen states can be constructed using ``singlets'' like $\k{\cp_{ab}} \propto |aa\ran - |bb\ran$, which are orthogonal to $\k \Psi$, as well as more complicated states.
 For example, when $L=3$ we may write down the state \be |\L\ran \propto \sum_{a=1,\dots,N} \z_N^{a-1} (|1aa\ran + |aa1\ran ) - |111\ran,\ee where $\z_N = e^{\twp i / N}$. $\k\L$ is annihilated by both $P_{1,2}$ and $P_{2,3}$ but is not constructible from the $|\cp_{ab}\ran$ or the $\k s$.
 This makes enumerating $H_{TL}$'s frozen states rather complicated.

 Nevertheless, owing to the TL algebra obeyed by the projectors $P_{i,i+1}$, quite a large amount of information about the spectrum of $H_{TL}$ can be determined analytically, even without explicitly constructing any eigenstates.
-We will only need to know a few facts about the counting of $H_{TL}$'s degenerate levels, the first of which is \cite{aufgebauer2010quantum} \begin{proposition} On an open chain of length $L$, the number of zero-energy eigenstates of $H_{TL}$ is \be |\O_L| = \frac{(N+\sqrt{N^2-4})^{L+1} + (N-\sqrt{N^2-4})^{L+1}}{2^{L+1} \sqrt{N^2-4}}.\ee \end{proposition} If $g_i \geq 0$ for all $i$, $H_{TL}$ is frustration free, and the states in $\O_L$ are in one-to-one correspondence with the ground states of $H_{TL}$.
+We will only need to know a few facts about the counting of $H_{TL}$'s degenerate levels, the first of which is \cite{aufgebauer2010quantum} \begin{proposition} On an open chain of length $L$, the number of zero-energy eigenstates of $H_{TL}$ is {\be |\O_L| = \ee} \end{proposition} If $g_i \geq 0$ for all $i$, $H_{TL}$ is frustration free, and the states in $\O_L$ are in one-to-one correspondence with the ground states of $H_{TL}$.
 Our results however will hold for arbitrary $g_i$.

 \begin{proof} To keep our presentation self-contained, we will reproduce the proof from Ref.~\cite{aufgebauer2010quantum}.
 Let $\O_L$ denote the space of states annihilated by all of the $P_{i,i+1}$: \be \O_L \equiv \bigcap_i \ker P_{i,i+1}.\ee We are interested in obtaining the dimension $|\O_L|$ of this space.